feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/camera_controls.md

 - Use to reposition without changing angle
 - Combine with rotation for complex navigation
 - Good for framing specific views
+- To select several areas at once, hold Shift and drag a box instead of panning

 ### Zooming (Forward/Backward)